apache/flink/docs/java_api_guide.md

 #### Tuples

 You can use the `Tuple` classes for composite types.
 Tuples contain a fix number of fields of various types.
 The Java API provides classes from `Tuple1` up to `Tuple25`.
-Every field of a tuple can be an arbitrary Stratosphere type - including further tuples, resulting in nested tuples.
+Every field of a tuple can be an arbitrary Flink type - including further tuples, resulting in nested tuples.
 Fields of a Tuple can be accessed directly using the fields `tuple.f4`, or using the generic getter method `tuple.getField(int position)`.
 The field numbering starts with 0.
 Note that this stands in contrast to the Scala tuples, but it is more consistent with Java's general indexing.

 ```java
 DataSet<Tuple2<String, Integer>> wordCounts = env.fromElements(